top of page

 Logistics & On‑Call Scheduling

 Because birth timing is unpredictable, your photographer will be on call for your estimated due‑date window, sometimes up to 3-5 weeks in advance.
-Discuss backup coverage options to guarantee no moment goes uncaptured.
+Births near the Portland, Maine area are preferred so that the travel time is minimized and important moments are less likely to be missed.

 Hospital Liaison